 Reiki and Autism

-Reiki is a Japanese healing technique utilized by people for wellness and for stress reduction when facing a variety of different issues, from everyday stress to terminal cancer.
+Reiki is a Japanese healing technique utilized by people all over the world for wellness and for stress reduction when facing a variety of different issues, from everyday stress to assisting with comfort for illnesses.
 Some people have also explored the idea of using Reiki to help people with autism spectrum disorders.
-Very little research exists on the use of Reiki for autism spectrum disorders specifically, but more general studies have indicated that Reiki may be effective for this purpose.
+Very little research exists on the use of Reiki for autism spectrum disorders specifically, but more general studies have indicated that Reiki may potentially be effective for this purpose.

 Autism Spectrum Disorders Defined

-We would prefer to term it simply autism spectrum but it is scientifically known as ASD so we will use that term for this article.
-Autism Spectrum Disorders, or ASD, are a group of disorders that affect an individual’s ability to function normally in social settings.
+We at IARP prefer to term it simply autism spectrum but it is scientifically known as ASD so we will use that term for this article.
+Autism Spectrum Disorders, or ASD, are a group of disorders that affect an individual’s ability to function “normally” in social settings.
 These disorders usually appear in the first two years of life.

 Some of the symptoms of autism spectrum disorders include: